 Karoo National Park

 You can find more information on the booking process by clicking on 'More Info'.

 During the late 1950’s a local farmer (and twitcher) William Quinton campaigned for a conservation area in the Beaufort West vicinity.

 The Great Karoo is an area of unrivalled importance for understanding the evolution of the oldest known complex ecosystems on land.
 The park forms part of one of the Karoo’s classic study and collecting areas for the wealth of ancient petrified fossils of the long-gone Karoo animals.
-In the Karoo NP there is a clearly visible link between the geological horizons of the plains of Beaufort West, progressing through time, layer by layer, to those at the top of the Nuweveld escarpment.
+In the Park there is a clearly visible link between the geological horizons of the plains of Beaufort West, progressing through time, layer by layer, to those at the top of the Nuweveld escarpment.

 Have a question?
 Why not ask at the forums?